Embeddings

 With an environment variable named

-pointing to your key obtained from https://developer.dartmouth.edu, using a Dartmouth-hosted embedding model only takes a few lines of code:from langchain_dartmouth.embeddings import DartmouthEmbeddings embeddings = DartmouthEmbeddings() response = embeddings.embed_query("Hello?
+DARTMOUTH_CHAT_API_KEYpointing to your key obtained from Dartmouth Chat, using anembedding model only takes a few lines of code:from langchain_dartmouth.embeddings import DartmouthEmbeddings embeddings = DartmouthEmbeddings() response = embeddings.embed_query("Hello?
 Is there anybody in there?") print(response)

 List the models available through